-- The summary of eligible expenditure submitted by the PO is in full conformity with the supporting documents; - The supporting documents have been examined and found to be authentic, correct and accurate; - The summary of eligible expenditure is based on verifiable accounting which is in compliance with generally accepted accounting principles and methods; - The summary of eligible expenditure falls within eligible expenditure under the Regulation(s); - The summary of expenditure is incurred as part of the implementation of the programme in accordance with the PA; - Sufficient audit trail exists; - Co-financing committed to the programme has been paid (when appropriate).
+- The summary of eligible expenditure submitted by the PO is in full conformity with the supporting documents; - The supporting documents have been examined and found to be authentic, correct and accurate; - The summary of eligible expenditure is based on verifiable accounting which is in compliance with generally accepted accounting principles and methods; - The summary of eligible expenditure falls within eligible expenditure under the Regulation(s);

-&lt;sup>13 An example: an IFR is due 15 September 2018.
-This IFR covers the incurred for January - June 2018.
+&lt;sup>18 An example: an IFR is due 15 September 2018.
+This IFR covers the incurred expenditure for January-June 2018.
 The IFR is submitted late in July 2019.
-This is more than 12 months after the end of reporting period in which expenditure has been incurred i.e. June 2018.
+This is more than 12 months after the end of reporting period in which expenditure has been incurred, i.e. June 2018.
 The incurred expenditure for period January-June 2018 is declared ineligible and cancelled in line with Reg.
 Art.
 9.3.5.

-&lt;sup>14 In IFR#3 part of the incurred expenditure was excluded because of a suspicion of an irregularity.
+&lt;sup>19 In IFR#3 part of the incurred expenditure was excluded because of a suspicion of an irregularity.
 This suspicion was clarified and the amount was considered eligible and consequently included as incurred expenditure in IFR#6.